DLRA Accredited Officials

 This page will continue to be updated as new resources become available.

-A comprehensive resource covering the National Officiating Program licence structure and pathway, maintenance requirements, training and other relevant information.
+A comprehensive resource covering the National Officiating Program license structure and pathway, maintenance requirements, training and other relevant information.

 PENALTIES FOR DLRA LICENCED INDIVIDUALS

-In keeping with accepted practice by most sporting authorities in the world the DLRA Executive Committee has determined that decisions with respect to licence suspensions or disqualifications should be published.
+In keeping with accepted practice by most sporting authorities in the world the DLRA Executive Committee has determined that decisions with respect to license suspensions or disqualifications should be published.
 This is both a matter of good governance and transparency.
-Most importantly, it ensures that the various stakeholders in the sport, particularly event organisers, are aware of licence suspensions and disqualifications.
+Most importantly, it ensures that the various stakeholders in the sport, particularly event organisers, are aware of license suspensions and disqualifications.